Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 After adding the code, press sequentially - 'ctrl + x', 'y', 'Enter'.

 13.2.
-Creating the .env.prod file.
+Creating a .env.prod file.

 Enter the command: